 In Durant’s 2013–14 NBA MVP acceptance speech, he takes time to acknowledge all the hard work, setbacks, and sacrifices he endured to arrive at the moment as well as the friends, family, coaches, teammates, and supporters who helped him along the way.
 It’s the sports speech version of the famous Hillary Clinton “It takes a village” quote, and it’s a beautifully articulated and touching way of acknowledging what it truly takes to be great.

 Choice Quote: “So many people believed in me when I didn’t believe in myself.
 So many people doubted me and motivated me every single day to be who I am.
 I failed so many times and got back up.
 I’ve been through the toughest times with my family, but I’m still standing.”

 4. This Little Kid’s Speech After Learning to Ride a Bike

 If your kid won’t take it from you, let ’em take it from one of their own.
 Hell, you take it from one of their own.
-If you believe in yourself, you will know how to deliver an inspirational speech to your kid.
-If you don’t, just keep practicing!
-Also, shout out to the dad who perfectly set up the kid to deliver the ultimate attaboy for every training wheel–hating kid.
+With enough confidence in yourself, you’ll know how to deliver an inspirational speech to your child.
+If you don’t, you’ll get there with practice.
+Also, shout out to the dad who perfectly set up the kid to deliver the ultimate attaboy for every training wheel-hating kid.